 Instructions

-Now, mix the salt and spices and season the tops of the ribs, gently pressing to help the spices adhere.
+Cut the rack into individual ribs with a sharp chef's knife.
+Mix the salt and spices and season the tops of the ribs, gently pressing to help the spices adhere.

-Add some water to the slow cooker pan, then layer the ribs in the pan.
+Add water to the slow cooker pan, then layer the ribs in the pan.
 Cover and cook on LOW for 6 hours.

-Beef back ribs have a thin membrane attached to the bone side.
+- These ribs have a thin membrane attached to the bone side.
 You can remove it if you wish.
 But it gets considerably soft in the slow cooker, does not interfere with eating the ribs, and helps them stay intact.
 So I don't remove it.

-Serving suggestions
+Serving Suggestions

 You can serve these ribs with any side you like!
 They're very versatile.
-Personally, I like to serve them with any of the following side dishes:
+I like to serve them with any of the following side dishes:

 Recipe Card

-Slow Cooker Beef Ribs Recipe
+Slow Cooker Beef Ribs

 Ingredients

-- 4 lb. beef back ribs (7-8 ribs)
+- 4 pounds beef back ribs - 7-8 ribs

 Seasoning mix: